07 / SAVJETDIZEL

-You are sitting in your car at a traffic light, the engine is running, and you feel vibrations coming through the steering wheel, the gear lever, or the whole car.
-Sometimes it is a barely noticeable tremor, other times it is a proper shake.
-Either way, something is not right.
-Here are the most common causes we see in the workshop.
+You are sitting at a traffic light, the engine is running, and you feel vibrations through the steering wheel or the entire car.
+Sometimes it is a subtle tremor, other times it is a noticeable shake you cannot ignore.
+The problem almost never goes away on its own, but the good news is that diagnostics usually pinpoint the cause quickly.
+Below, we walk through the most common culprits we see in our workshop.

-The intake manifold and vacuum hoses must be airtight.
-Any leak allows excess air into the engine, throws off the mixture, and causes rough running.
+The intake manifold, vacuum hoses, and intake gaskets must be completely airtight.
+Any leak lets excess air into the engine, throws off the air-fuel mixture, and causes rough running.

 EGR Valve

 On diesel engines, this is an especially common cause of idle shaking.
-Cleaning or replacing the EGR valve solves the problem.
-On certain models (Golf 5, Passat B6), this is such a frequent issue that we check it first.
+On certain models such as the VW Golf 5 or Passat B6 with 1.9 TDI or 2.0 TDI engines, the EGR valve is such a frequent fault that we check it first.
+Cleaning often restores normal operation, though on high-mileage engines replacement is sometimes the better option.

 Got a problem